 Supervisors must not disclose the identity, circumstances, and/or condition of an employee or student

 who has tested positive to close contacts or other individuals, except as specified

 Please do not share the information from any DawgCheck email with staff or co-workers in your office or work unit.
 Supervisors should contact their department head, dean, or vice president as appropriate to inform them of the notification of a positive COVID-19 test for one of your direct reports and to receive further instructions from them regarding the positive test notification.

 Employees do not need any medical documentation to confirm that they should either isolate or quarantine and not report to work.
-In some cases, employees may receive medical documentation and clearance to report before the 10-day isolation or the 14-day quarantine period.
+In some cases, employees may receive medical documentation and clearance to report before the isolation period or the quarantine period concludes.
 Employees may be allowed to return to work if they receive medical clearance to report to work.

 You may contact Human Resources at (706) 542-2621 if you have questions regarding leave options or telework for employees who have been instructed by DawgCheck isolate or quarantine.